Sylvia Tamale: Awards and honours

-From 1993 until 1997, she received a Fulbright-MacArthur Scholarship to pursue her studies at Harvard.
+From 1993 until 1997, she received a Fulbright-MacArthur Scholarship to pursue her studies at the University of Minnesota.
 In 2003, she won the University of Minnesota Award for International Distinguished Leadership for her work at the university.
 In 2004, she was awarded the Akina Mama wa Afrika Award by Akina Mama wa Afrika, an international, Pan-African, non-governmental development organisation for African women based in the United Kingdom with its African headquarters in Kampala, Uganda.
 In 2004, she was recognized by several women's organisations in Uganda for her for human rights activism.

 On 28 October 2016, she became the first female lecturer to give a professorial inaugural lecture at Makerere University.
 Her lecture was entitled Nudity, Protests and the Law, inspired, in part, by the earlier-in-the-year nude protest of Stella Nyanzi at the university.
 In her speech, Tamale called for a revision of the Ugandan laws that discriminate against women.